scientific-python/repo-review/README.md

 with the name (1-2 letters + number) and a docstring (the check message).
 It should define a set of `requires` with any checks it depends on (by name), and have a check classmethod.
 The docstring of this method is the failure message, and supports substitution.
-Arguments to this method are fixtures, and `package` is the built-in one providing the package directory as a Traversable.
+Arguments to this method are fixtures, and `root` or `package` are built-in providing a Traversable.
 Any other fixtures are available by name.
-A new fixture is given the package Traversable, and can produce anything; fixtures are topologically sorted, pre-computed and cached.
+A new fixture can use any other fixtures, and can produce anything;
+fixtures are topologically sorted, pre-computed and cached.

 The runner will topologically sort the checks, and checks that do not run will get a `None` result and the check method will not run.
 The front-end (Rich